dennislwm/pgbackup/README.md

 The `mocker.patch` function creates an object `subprocess.Popen` that contains a method assert_called_with().
 We'll use this method to assert the arguments passed to `subprocess.Popen` are as expected.

 The file `test_pgdump.py` ensures that our code runs the proper third-party utility, i.e. `pg_dump`.

+### Storage

+The file `test_storage.py` ensures that our strategy for storing locally and on AWS S3 works as expected.